edoroskevic/udacity-nano-project-3/README.md

 # Description

-The aim of this task is to create a reporting tool that prints out reports (in plain text) based on the date in the database.
-This reporting tool is a Python program using the `psycopg2` module to connect to the database.
+Based on the data in the database, the aim of this task is to create a reporting tool that prints out reports (in plain text).
+This project is a demonstration of a progress in knowledge and skill whilst undertaking a _Nanodegree in Full-Stack Web Development_ provided by Udacity and partner(s).

+The reporting tool is developed using [Python](https://www.python.org/) programming language and (PostgreSQL)[https://www.postgresql.org/] - a popular open-source Object-Relational Database System.
+For demonstration purposes, the project is using a database of a fictional news website.

+The project has been checked for (PEP8)[https://www.python.org/dev/peps/pep-0008/] compliance using latest version of (pycodestyle)[https://pypi.python.org/pypi/pycodestyle]

+Based on information stored inside the database, the project will answer following question(s):-

+a. what are the most popular three articles of all time?
+b. who are the most popular article authors of all time?
+c. on which days did more than one percent of requests lead to an errors?

+keyword(s): Python, PostgreSQL

 # Learning Outcome